pavelhamrik/umime-simple/src/scripts/gridcross/README.md

 ```
 It's fine to simply put them into the `body` tag, grouped like this.

+To use [KaTeX](https://katex.org/) in your assignment's text, load the library separately.
+Gridcross checks for its presence and strips all unsupported markup if the library is not loaded.

 ### API

 The app loads the assignments over standard XMLHttpRequest in JSON format.